Birmingham Probate Attorneys

 Estate Planning, Wills, and Trusts in Birmingham

-We help clients determine whether a simple will is sufficient or whether trust planning may provide added benefits such as probate avoidance, asset protection, or privacy.
-Estate plans are reviewed and updated as circumstances change.
+Our attorneys help clients determine whether a simple will is sufficient or whether trust planning may provide added benefits such as probate avoidance, asset protection, or privacy.
+We review and update estate plans as circumstances change.

 Guardianships and Conservatorships in Jefferson County

-Guardianships and conservatorships are handled through the Jefferson County Probate Court and may be necessary when minors or incapacitated adults require legal protection.
+Guardianships and conservatorships go through the Jefferson County Probate Court and may be necessary when minors or incapacitated adults require legal protection.

 Guardians manage personal and medical decisions, while conservators oversee financial affairs.
 Our probate attorneys assist with petitions, court appearances, and ongoing reporting requirements.